-Getting enough exercise is one of the best ways to lower blood pressure.
-The reason for this is that your body very rapidly adjusts to exercise and tells itself to moderate how it regulates blood flow and pressure.
+Getting enough exercise is in general one of the best ways to lower blood pressure.
+The reason for this is that your body very rapidly adjusts to the exercise and tells itself to moderate how it regulates blood flow and pressure.

 Exercising automatically stimulates the part of your body which regulates your blood pressure.

 The question is, how much exercise do you need, and how much benefit can you get?

 Studies have shown that moderate intensity exercise can lead to a 5-7mm Hg drop in systolic and/or diastolic pressure.
 Some people get better results and some people less.

 You can get some benefits of reduced blood pressure very likely from taking walks for 20-30 minutes a day.

 As always, consult with your doctor if in doubt about exercise routine.